Latika04Parolkar/Yoga_Registration_Task/README.md

 The payment of ₹500 -/ per month has to be done and customers can select their batch every month.

+## Key Features
+ * 📝 Checks whether the mobile number exists or not
+ * 📒 Stores the information in DB for the entry
+ * 🚫 Batch cannot be changed in the same month

 ## Technologies Used
 This project was created using the following technologies.